Rosoku-Jima (Candle Island) ローソク島

 Part of the Daisen-Oki National Park and a UNESCO Global Geopark, the coast of Dogo Island is rugged and magnificent.

-Ojirobana Park has a clifftop viewing point where you can see Candle Rock from high ground, and a path takes you down to a cove where you are a little closer.
+Ojirobana Park has a clifftop viewing point where you can see Candle Island from high ground, and a path takes you down to a cove where you are a little closer.
 To see it with the setting sun “lighting the candle,” though, you will need to take a boat.

 The fleet will take you out

 A couple of hours before dark, weather permitting, a flotilla of small boats heads out from the tiny fishing villages of Fukuura or Akasaki.
 Many are fishing boats, and travelers sit on the open decks.
-You head up the coast past magnificent towering cliffs and when you round a headland, Candle Rock comes into view.
+You head up the coast past magnificent towering cliffs and when you round a headland, Candle Island comes into view.

-Along the way, you will pass sea caves and explore a few inlets with pinnacles of rock and cliffs of different colors, all before the captain takes you back to Candle Rock and shuts the engines for sunset's illuminating moment.
+Along the way, you will pass sea caves and explore a few inlets with pinnacles of rock and cliffs of different colors, all before the captain takes you back to Candle Island and shuts the engines for sunset's illuminating moment.